 A technical leader must have not only technical knowledge but also a business perspective

 I’m not gonna lie, if you have no business or management background, your beginnings as CTO are going to be bumpy and challenging.
 After all, your main task is to make sure that the technology side matches the company’s business strategy.
 That demands not only technical proficiency (which of course you have mastered, otherwise you wouldn’t be here).
-CTO job description includes also team/project management capabilities, strategy, leadership, etc. I know that’s a lot to take in.
+CTO job description includes also people management, problem-solving capabilities, strategy, leadership in company culture, excellent communication skills, etc. I know that’s a lot to take in.

-You’ve probably seen thick encyclopaedias for beginner managers that could kill a person with their volume but not necessarily provide with practical advise.
+You’ve probably seen thick encyclopedias for beginner managers that could kill a person with their volume but not necessarily provide practical advice.
 I prefer a human-friendly approach.

 Below, you will find ten tips that I wish I’d have known when I was a newly appointed CTO years ago.

 1. Specify the requirements and the CTO’s role with the board and confirm them with your own words

 When you were a software engineer, you knew more or less what to expect when changing companies.
 Sure, it’s a bit different to code for an early-stage startup and established large company but the job description is pretty samey.

 The responsibilities of a CTO vary in every company – so the first thing you need to do is to establish what’s going to be expected of you.
 The easiest way to do it is to directly ask the management/board of directors/other founders (whomever you will answer to) how they see the role of a chief technology officer and the relationship between you and other departments.